Spend a day at Biltmore in Asheville

 Insider tip: Use the restroom in the stable area before entering the house, because there are no public restrooms once you’re inside.

-Leaving the house doesn’t mean your day is over!
-There is so much to do on the 8,000 acres of grounds.
 Grab a snack at one of the cafes in the stable area, then head over to the garden and marvel over the rows and rows of beautiful flowers on display.
 Every spring, the gardens and Conservatory erupt in color and seasonal flowers like tulips, roses, and dogwood and redbud trees.
+The annual celebration of flowers and colors in the gardens, Biltmore Blooms, begins on March 25.
+As does the Chihuly at Biltmore display at the Amherst at Deerpark™ exhibition space.
+Artist Dale Chihuly’s pedestal works, Drawings, and large-scale installations of Chandeliers, Towers, Mille Fiori, and Neon will be featured.
+Admission is included with your Estate admission.

 Afternoon: Get Active

 Want a closer view of the house from the back?
 From the Lagoon Trail, navigate to the Deer Park Trail.
 You’ll end up just behind the gardens.
 Taking the Lagoon Trail in the opposite direction leads to Antler Hill Village, where the winery, shops, farm, and Outdoor Adventure Center are located.
-This spring marks the return of guided trail rides on horseback and carriage rides, as well as raft and kayak trips along the French Broad River.
+The spring marks the return of guided trail rides on horseback and carriage rides, as well as raft and kayak trips along the French Broad River.

 If you’ve still got time on your hands, the Outdoor Adventure Center offers numerous experiences for you to reserve, like sporting clays lessons, falconry, fly-fishing, guided trail rides, and more.
 There’s even a Land Rover off-roading adventure you can take.
 The Farmyard offers up-close and hands-on interactions with animals such as chickens, goats, lambs, and more.
-It’s a great place for the kids, and not far from the Pisgah Playground, where kids can run off some energy and have creative play.
+It’s a great place for the kids, and not far from the Pisgah Playground, where kids can run off some energy and engage in creative play.

 Insider tip: Ask the concierge at The Residences at Biltmore for information about a 10% discount on a Land Rover Experience.